-- Section 1 is the present introduction explaining the structure and scope of the present deliverable, the SEMIOTICS PERT chart and a quick review of the requirements considered during Task 4.3 activities. - Section 1.3 introduces and provides an overview of the envisaged approach in SEMIOTICS for what concerns the "Local Embedded Analytics", with a short definition and a declaration of the main motivations and technical analysis that allows defining this key component of the project at the consortium level. - Section 3 focuses more specifically on Artificial Intelligence (AI) and Machine Learning (ML) algorithms.
+- Section 1 is the present introduction explaining the structure and scope of the present deliverable, the SEMIoTICS PERT chart and a quick review of the requirements considered during Task 4.3 activities. - Section 1.3 introduces and provides an overview of the envisaged approach in SEMIoTICS for what concerns the "Local Embedded Analytics", with a short definition and a declaration of the main motivations and technical analysis that allows defining this key component of the project at the consortium level. - Section 3 focuses more specifically on Artificial Intelligence (AI) and Machine Learning (ML) algorithms.
 ML algorithms are a subset of all local analytics algorithms adopted within SEMIoTICS.
 Differently from hand-crafted approaches, AI/ML algorithms require specific development policies and supporting tools.
 Thus, this section introduces in more detail the intended scenario together with a preliminary introduction of a typical ML algorithm development and deployment workflow using Deep Learning (DL) tools, from a perspective of the specific challenges of the deployment at Field Device level.
 Regarding the DL tools, an exhaustive overview is provided in this deliverable: section 3.3 elaborates on the DL tools adopted during the development of the local embedded analytics in SEMIoTICS.
-A short insight about envisaged deployment as part of use cases specific deployment (part of WP5 tasks) is provided as well, however, this aspect will be extensively covered in WP5 deliverables. - Section 0 is a newly added section, not present in previous D4.3, that has been developed from former section 3.4 to properly characterize the algorithms that has been developed in task 4.3.
-It reflects the majority of efforts done in last Task 4.3 period during D4.10 activities for addressing the local analytics at field level in all three SEMIOTICS use case scenarios (UC1, UC2 and UC3). - Section 4.7 derives the conclusions of the deliverable, the final implementation status that concludes WP4 related activities and the next planned steps within WP5 integration activities. - Section 6 contains the bibliography and references mentioned on this deliverable.
+A short insight about envisaged deployment as part of use cases specific deployment (part of WP5 tasks) is provided as well, however, this aspect will be extensively covered in WP5 deliverables. - In both Section 2 and Section 3 a table has been provided to quickly summarize the evaluation done on initial identified methods and tools from SEMIoTICS perspective. - Section 4 is an entirely new section, not present in previous D4.3, that has been elaborated from former section 3.4 to properly characterize the algorithms that has been developed in task 4.3.
+It reflects most of the efforts done in last Task 4.3 period during D4.10 activities for addressing the local analytics at field level in all three SEMIoTICS use case scenarios (UC1, UC2 and UC3).

+- Section 4.9 derives the conclusions of the deliverable, the final implementation status that concludes WP4 related activities and the next planned steps within WP5 integration activities. - Section 6 contains the bibliography and references mentioned on this deliverable.